Section

 Closure Criteria

-A7.C1.2.1.
+A7.C1.2.1.1.
 Chapter 2: Execution Phase Reconciliation.
 Chapter 2 details reconciliation requirements during the FMS case execution phase, after implementation and before supply and services completion.
 In addition, this chapter discusses the critical linkages between Letter of Offer and Acceptance (LOA) development and execution.
 This chapter also outlines the links between the LOA and supporting funding documents (including contracts), funds realignment principles, FMS surcharges, problem disbursement resolution authority, detailed review/reconciliation requirements, system interfaces and Supply/Service Complete (SSC) criteria.

-A7.C1.2.6.
-Appendices.
-The References Appendix provides links to the necessary reference material utilized throughout the RCG.
+A7.C1.2.1.6.
+Table of Contents.
+Chapter 0 provides links to the necessary reference material utilized throughout the RCG.
 The Abbreviations and Acronyms Appendix provides the user with a comprehensive list of all the abbreviated naming conventions found in the RCG.
 Additionally, the Definitions Appendix provides the user with the description and explanations of the wording used throughout this document.

-The reconciliation and closure of a FMS case involves a wide range of organizations.
+The reconciliation and closure of a Foreign Military Sales (FMS) case involves a wide range of organizations.
 A brief description of the roles and responsibilities of these organizations follows:

 A7.C1.3.2.
-DSCA prepares LOA documents, publishes, updates, and disseminates reconciliation and closure policy, chairs various FMS reconciliation and closure meetings, serves as final arbiter for case reconciliation and closure issues raised by IAs and DFAS Indianapolis, and chairs Executive Committee (EXCOM) for case reconciliation and closure.
+DSCA prepares Letter of Offer and Acceptance (LOA) documents, publishes, updates, and disseminates reconciliation and closure policy, chairs various FMS reconciliation and closure meetings, and serves as final arbiter for case reconciliation and closure issues raised by IAs and DFAS-IN.

 A7.C1.3.3.
-DFAS Indianapolis performs all accounting functions prescribed in the DoD FMR and the SAMM ensures data integrity of the case, meets with stakeholders to resolve issues and closes cases.
+DFAS-IN performs all accounting functions prescribed in the DoD Financial Management Regulation DoD FMR and the SAMM ensures data integrity of the case, meet with stakeholders to resolve issues, and closes cases.

 A7.C1.4.1.
-Effective reconciliation serves two separate but related constituencies: the purchaser and the USG.
-For the purchaser, implementing reconciliation as promptly as possible is a benefit that returns surplus funds, assists in controlling fiscal year (FY) spending, reduces administrative and overhead costs and increases the speed in which discrepancies are found and resolved.
-Many of the previously mentioned benefits also pertain to the USG.
-In addition, reconciliation emphasizes responsible stewardship of FMS cases, maintains USG credibility, promotes the use of sound financial policies, maintains FMS case schedule and optimizes the use of resources.
+Effective reconciliation benefits both the purchaser and the USG.
+For the purchaser, implementing reconciliation as promptly as possible is a benefit that returns surplus funds, assists in controlling fiscal year spending, reduces administrative and overhead costs, and increases the speed in which discrepancies are found and resolved.
+Purchaser benefits also pertain to the USG since the purchaser can free up funds for other efforts, to include new FMS cases.
+In addition, reconciliation emphasizes responsible stewardship of Foreign Military Sales (FMS) cases, maintains USG credibility, promotes the use of sound financial policies, maintains FMS case schedule, and optimizes the use of resources.

 A7.C1.4.2.
 Reconciliation refers to the financial and logistical actions that ensure proper accounting, accuracy and thoroughness of data, currency of schedules, and timeliness and completeness of reporting.
-In turn, successful reconciliation throughout the life of a case expedites case closure.
+Successful reconciliation throughout the life of a case expedites case closure.
 Reconciliation begins when the FMS case is implemented.
-Per the SAMM Section C6.1., "implementation" is defined as when the purchaser accepts the LOA (via signature thereon), the initial deposit is received in the purchaser's Trust Fund or other designated account, and the accepted LOA is established in FMS management systems.
-On an exception basis, DSCA (Business Operations Directorate, Division Management) can authorize emergency implementation of an LOA in advance of initial deposit receipt.
-Emergency Implementation actions should be coordinated with the applicable IA.
+Per the SAMM Section C6.1., "implementation" is defined as when the purchaser accepts the Letter of Offer and Acceptance (LOA) (via signature thereon), the initial deposit is received in the purchaser's Trust Fund or other designated account, and the accepted LOA is established in FMS management systems.
+On an exception basis, DSCA (Office of Business Operations (OBO)) can authorize emergency implementation of an LOA in advance of initial deposit receipt.
+Emergency Implementation actions should be coordinated with the applicable Implementing Agency (IA).
 Refer to SAMM Section C6.1.2. for policy on emergency implementation.

 A7.C1.4.4.
-There are two stages of reconciliation: Active case reconciliation, which begins at case implementation and ends at SSC; and SSC reconciliation, which begins at SSC and ends at "final" case closure.
+There are two stages of reconciliation: Active case reconciliation, which begins at case implementation and ends at Supply/Service Complete (SSC); and SSC reconciliation, which begins at SSC and ends at "final" case closure.
 A general depiction of when reconciliation occurs during the life cycle of an FMS case is shown in Figure A7.C1.F1.
 Figure A7.C1.F2. illustrates the transition from active case reconciliation to SSC reconciliation and closure as well as how to determine which closure method to use in conjunction with Table A7.C3.T1.

 Figure A7.C1.F1.
 Transition From Case Execution To Closure